DLinIoTedge/dltrainBook/gpu/Readme.md

   g++ is used to run above given c++ file in cpu.

  ##  2.2  addingpu.cu

-  CUDA code is used to run above given file in gpu device.
+  CUDA code is used to run above given file in gpu device.   <br>
+  nvcc is used to create executable file from .cu file

   ## 2.2.1  add